 Human behavior can be defined in many ways:

 Instructors study human behavior to understand how individuals act, react, and interact within their environment.
-This knowledge reveals learners’ motivations and helps instructors tailor their approach to optimize learning.
+This knowledge reveals learner motivation and allows instructors to tailor instruction to optimize learning.

 The professional relationship between the instructor and the learner should be based on a mutual acknowledgment that both are important to each other and are working toward the same objective.

-Personality is the embodiment of the personal traits that are set at a very early age and are resistant to change.
-Personality types are a collection of personality traits that often occur together.
+Personality is the embodiment of personal traits set at a very early age and resistant to change.
+Personality types are collections of personality traits that often occur together.

-An individual’s personality type can be categorized through a personality assessment, providing insights into their preferred learning style.
+A personality assessment can categorize an individual's personality type and provide insights into their preferred learning style.

 The Myers-Briggs Type Indicator (MBTI), developed by Katharine Briggs and Isabel Briggs Myers in 1962, is a widely recognized tool for assessing personality.
 The MBTI categorizes personalities into 16 distinct types based on how individuals predominantly use perception and judgment.